Carpe Diem – The Flower Kings Live in USA

-Carpe Diem — Live in USA 2006 is an official bootleg by the Swedish progressive rock band The Flower Kings.
+Carpe Diem — The Flower Kings Live in USA is an official bootleg by the Swedish progressive rock band The Flower Kings.
 It is The Flower Kings' performance at Whittier in California on October 16, 2006, plus a bonus track from their show at Quebec City.

 It was released through Roine Stolt's own label, Foxtrot Records.

 Track listing

 All songs by Roine Stolt except where noted.